 If your loved one is the victim of neglect or abuse in a nursing home, you may be able to recover compensation for medical bills, pain and suffering, and other damages.

-For over 30 years our knowledgeable attorneys have been working hard on behalf injury victims and their loved ones to secure the maximum compensation for their damages and have successfully recovered millions on their behalf.
+Since 2007, our knowledgeable attorneys in Las Vegas have been working hard on behalf injury victims and their loved ones to secure the maximum compensation for their damages and have successfully recovered millions on their behalf.

 Founding partners Jack Bernstein and Scott Poisson are both personally involved in every case the firm takes on.
 We understand the helplessness and anger injury victims experience and are here to support and fight for them throughout the legal process.